stfc/PSyclone/tutorial/scripts/LFRic/distributed_memory/1_distributed_memory/README.md

 As before, the code performing the looping (after the "Call our kernels" comment) is relatively short and concise.
-You should see the halo exchange calls placed at the locations shown in the PSyIR psy-layer.
-Notice that the halo exchanges which had check_dirty=True are enclosed within an if condition whereas the halo exchange which had check_dorty=False does not.
-Also notice the set_dirty() calls that appear after some of the loop psy-layer loops.
+You should see the halo exchange calls placed at the locations shown in the PSyIR of the psy-layer.
+Notice that the halo exchanges which had check_dirty=True are enclosed within an if condition whereas the halo exchange which had check_dirty=False does not.
+Also notice the set_dirty() calls that appear after some of the loops.

 The distributed memory model, placement of halo exchanges and set_dirty() calls will be introduced next.

 ## Key points

-* The sequential or distributed memory parallel code is generated - no manual code writing is required.
+* The sequential or distributed-memory parallel code is generated - no manual code writing is required.

-* Switching between sequential and distributed memory parallel code generation is done with a single flag.
+* Switching between sequential and distributed-memory parallel code generation is done with a single flag.

-* The science code (algorithm and kernel code) does not change, therefore science developers do not need to be concerned with parallelism issues.
+* The science code (algorithm and kernel code) does not change, therefore science developers do not need to be concerned with issues related to parallelism.

 ## Congratulations